Jerome Cavanagh: Later career

-The latter part of Cavanagh's second term was also difficult for him personally, in addition to the pressure from the aftermath of the riots.
-Cavanagh ran for the United States Senate in 1966 but lost in the Democratic primary to former governor G. Mennen Williams.
+The latter part of Cavanagh's second term was also difficult for him personally.
+Cavanagh had run for the United States Senate in 1966 but lost in the Democratic primary to former governor G. Mennen Williams.
 In July 1967, Cavanagh's wife Mary Helen filed for separation, and the couple split the custody of their eight children.
 In October, Cavanagh counter-sued, and in 1968 the couple went through a contentious and public divorce.

 After Cavanagh left office, he returned to his private law practice in Detroit and was also one of the first adjunct professors at the newly created Public Policy Department (later renamed The Gerald Ford Public Policy Institute) at the University of Michigan.
 In 1974, Cavanagh again ran for office, this time for Governor, but lost in the primary election to Democrat Sander Levin, who later lost in the general election to Republican William Milliken.
 It was Cavanagh's last attempt at political office.

 Cavanagh died of a heart attack on November 27, 1979, at St. Joseph Hospital in Lexington, Kentucky, while visiting a client in that city.
 He was 51 years old.
 He is buried in Mt.
 Elliott Cemetery in Detroit.